andrewpolemeni/Bootstrap-5-Form-Snippets/README.md

 # Bootstrap 5 Form Snippets

-Over Bootstrap Form Snippets for JavaScript code.
+Bootstrap Form Snippets for Faster Form Building.

 Just type the letters '*fg' or '*fc' to get a list of all Bootstrap Form Snippets.